MrEkos/Stack_Based_BOF/docs/Step6: Generate_the_Shellcode.md

 <img width="1032" height="165" alt="4" src="https://github.com/user-attachments/assets/2553727b-fe36-410d-9f76-ecdf7e777d6c" />

 Our final shellcode, after removing bad characters, is 50 bytes in total.
-We can repeat now the ***Saving our shellcode bytes on a file*** above in order to re save the bytes of our clean payload inside an archive.
+We can repeat now the ***Saving our shellcode bytes on a file*** above in order to re save the bytes of our clean payload inside an archive and use the Exploit_Builder.py on the exploit section to complete our payload